jamiecook/cvts/README.md

 # get the Vietnam data and check that it is all working
 ./test.sh

+# You deactivate the virtual env with
+deactivate
 ```

-You deactivate the virtual env with `deactivate`.

 Alternatively, for development in particular, you might say